 Starring: Derrel Maury, Andrew Stevens, Robert Carradine

-While technically not a teen slasher, Massacre At Central High is an interesting wild card for every dead teenager fanatics as not only can it be regarded as a forerunner to campus set horror movies like Final Exam (1981), Cutting Class (1989), or even Wes Craven's Scream, but its a special case of a revenge movie that took some unusual turns even for an exploitation film.
+While technically not a teen slasher, Massacre At Central High is an interesting wild card for every dead teenager fanatics as not only can it be regarded as a forerunner to campus-set horror movies like Final Exam (1981), Cutting Class (1989), or even Wes Craven's Scream, but its a special case of a revenge movie that took some unusual turns even for an exploitation film.

 As each day passes, David is getting more and more into hot water with the bullies as not only he refuses to join in, but he also befriends the group's victims including a young librarian and a frequented nerd.
-Things finally set off when David protected a pair of girls from a near-gang rape, an heroic deed that puts him in the bullies' hit list and have their revenge by breaking his leg with the weight of a car.
+Things finally set off when David protected a pair of girls from a near-gang rape, a heroic deed that puts him in the bullies' hit list and have their revenge by breaking his leg with the weight of a car.

 These latter attacks are thought-provoking and the sacrifices our characters have to make just made it all seems worthwhile of our attention.
-The only thing that hinders any full effects of sympathy and catharsis to these scenes was the cheese-laced acting of the casts.
-While I understand that budget is the main culprit to this limit, truth be told it killed off the seriousness and tone some of these situations are trying to show.
+The only thing that hinders any full sympathy and catharsis to these scenes was the cheese-laced acting of the casts.
+While I understand that budget is the main culprit to this limit, truth be told it killed off the seriousness some of these situations are trying to show.